apache/spark/CONTRIBUTING.md

 When you develop on Mac OS you usually have not enough disk space for Docker if you start using it seriously.
 You should increase disk space available before starting to work with the environment.
-Usually you have weird stops of docker containers when you run out of Disk space.
+Usually you have weird problems with docker containers when you run out of Disk space.
 It might not be obvious that space is an issue.
 If you get into weird behaviour try [Cleaning Up Docker](#cleaning-up-cached-docker-imagescontainers)

 See [Docker for Mac - Space](https://docs.docker.com/docker-for-mac/space/) for details of increasing disk space available for Docker on Mac.